Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 - Slowly lower your arms until your wrists are at shoulder level or slightly above.

-- Bring your arms back toward the midline of your body, focusing on using your pec muscles to draw them back together.
+- Bring your arms toward your body, using your pecs to pull them together.

 6. Dumbbell Squeeze Press